WMET: Religious format

 WMET was purchased in February 2010 for $4 million by the Dallas-based Huffines Media, owned by land developers Donald and Phillip Huffines.
 WMET had previously been owned by Delaware-based CTM Media Holdings.

 On May 3, 2010, WMET switched formats to all-Catholic radio.
-The programming is operated by the Guadalupe Radio Network of Midland, Texas, and will provide 24-hour programming in English.
+The programming is operated by the Guadalupe Radio Network of Midland, Texas, and provides 24-hour programming in English.

 An article in The Washington Times stated: "Two Texas millionaires are funding the Washington area's first Catholic radio station, which is scheduled to go on the air Wednesday."
 It quoted Donald Huffines as saying, "There are thousands of Protestant stations across the country but Catholics have been behind a little bit as to getting their message on the radio....
 I told them [at Guadalupe] I'd help them in that endeavor."
 The article also stated, "Although Phillip Huffines is a Protestant, Donald Huffines converted to Catholicism a year ago from non-denominational Protestantism.
 His wife of 22 years, Mary Catherine, is a Catholic from birth and a fan of Catholic radio.
 Two years ago, they were approached by Guadalupe.
 "Spiritually, we were led to put a station in Washington," said Len Oswald, president of Guadalupe.
 "We felt there was a strong need in our nation's capital to have Catholic radio."

 In May 2010, WMET programming consisted entirely of nationally syndicated Catholic radio programs.
 The owners stated their intent to showcase local Catholic programs as well, to include public service announcements, and to offer free air time to the Archdiocese of Washington and the Diocese of Arlington.
 WMET is the 14th station operated by the Guadalupe Radio Network in the United States.
 It has a larger population in its broadcast region than any of the other Guadalupe Radio Network stations.